thompson-dean/thompson-dean/README.md

 ## Hi there!
 I'm Dean - an iOS Developer from Australia, living in Tokyo.

-- Currently working at Arsaga Partners in Tokyo, Japan.
+- Currently working at Spacely in Tokyo, Japan.
 - Lifelong learner (Love language learning - Mandarin, Japanese, French, and German).
-- 2023 Goals: Release [Poetic](https://github.com/thompson-dean/Poetic) on Android, and release a language learning app called SenSay.
+- 2024 Goals: Release an app to aid music practice, and release a language learning app called SenSay.
-- Fun Facts: Been living in Japan for the almost 6 years and previously worked as a JP -> EN translator.
+- Fun Facts: Been living in Japan for the almost 8 years and previously worked as a JP -> EN translator.

 <h3>Things I code with</h3>
 <p>